Differentiating frictionally locked asperities from kinematically coupled zones: Likelihood optimizations in multi-asperity locking inversions

 That multimodality of the asperity likelihood may be parallel to some properties seen in the transdimensional coupling inversions~\citep{tomita2021development}, or the fact that locking inversions treat discrete model parameters with nonlinear equations, generally known to induce multimodality.
-Although it is not beyond our scope to obtain a first-order model, there will be many extensions, such as mixed-Gaussian approximations~\citep{ogata1990monte} and replica Markov chain Monte Carlo~\citep{kimura2021mechanical}.
+Although it is outside our focus on obtaining a first-order model, there will be many extensions, such as mixed-Gaussian approximations~\citep{ogata1990monte} and replica Markov chain Monte Carlo~\citep{kimura2021mechanical}.

-Additionally, this study sets the search range of model parameters to be a closed space: asperity radii from 20 to 100 km, and asperity centers the bounding box of 31--35.5${}^\circ$N and 131--139${}^\circ$E. Those are just for computational tractability, other than the assumption of the minimum radius larger than the mesh interval, which is 20 km and roughly (larger than) the offshore data point intervals (\S\ref{subsec:data}).
-This parameter search simplification did not affect the optimal estimate of the locking, and only the oversimplified cases with $n_{\rm p}=1$--$3$ were affected by the maximum radius limitation of 100 km.
+Additionally, this study sets the search range of model parameters to be a closed space: asperity radii from 20 to 100 km, and asperity centers the bounding box of 31--35.5${}^\circ$N and 131--139${}^\circ$E. Those are just for computational tractability, other than the assumption of the minimum radius larger than the mesh interval, which is 20 km roughly equal to or larger than the offshore data point intervals (\S\ref{subsec:probset}).
+This parameter search simplification did not affect the optimal estimate of the locking.
+Only the oversimplified cases with $n_{\rm p}=1$--$3$ were affected by the maximum radius limitation of 100 km.